diogoneves07/bemtvjs/README.md

 Minimalist, lightweight (even with a markup language and a CSS-in-JS library **integrated into the template**), and a Router.

-Fine-grained updates to the actual DOM via a template change detection loop that allows effortless developer reactivity.
+Fine-grained updates to the real DOM via a template change detection loop that allows effortless developer reactivity.

 Think about it: “Just add Bemtv to your index.html and have fun building your application”.